-Following the closed session on Wednesday 13th July attended by local politicians and key stakeholders and the public consultation exhibition events on Thursday 14th and Saturday 16th July, we are now collating feedback and thoughts of all those that we have spoken to in person or on the phone and all comments we have received via our website.
+Overall, we have received 71 feedback forms which we are now collating along with thoughts of all those that we have spoken to in person or on the phone and via our website.

 We are in the process of relaying all that we captured to our team of experts including architects and designers to implement the points raised during this process.